The Preservation Tradeoff: A Thermodynamic Bound in the Diminishing-Returns Regime: Conclusion

 \section{Conclusion}

-We have characterized preservation as a distinct operational regime within the diminishing-returns class, governed by the stiffness $\mathcal{S}_\kappa$.
-In biochemical systems this regime is constrained by dissipation; in engineered protocols it is constrained by stability margins---but the allocation geometry is shared.
-The Stiffness-Odds Identity provides a physical explanation for the maintenance overheads observed in robust systems operating in this regime: bounded above by 50\% in general, and concentrated in the 30--50\% band for systems with smooth saturation---a pattern observed from cellular biology and synthetic chemistry to fault-tolerant computing and network protocols.
-Preservation is not merely about minimizing error; it is about matching the stiffness of the repair mechanism to the leverage of available resources.
+We have characterized preservation as a distinct operational regime governed by the stiffness $\mathcal{S}_\kappa$.
+The Stiffness-Odds Identity (Eq.~\ref{eq:identity}) is the paper's central contribution: it converts optimal allocation into a single-variable response problem and provides a substrate-agnostic diagnostic for thermodynamic efficiency.

-The dual physical derivation (Section~\ref{sec:physical_derivation}) establishes that the diminishing-returns regime is not an assumption but a consequence of fundamental constraints: Shannon's channel capacity bounds the information-theoretic route, while Landauer's erasure principle bounds the thermodynamic route.
-Their convergence on the same exponential-saturation form is the paper's central theoretical contribution, grounding the preservation band in physics rather than phenomenology.
-The convergence of biochemical (\textit{E.~coli}) and engineered (TCP/IP) systems to the same maintenance band supports the interpretation that the preservation constraint is structural---a property of the optimization landscape under diminishing returns---rather than tied to a single substrate-specific mechanism.
+For systems in the diminishing-returns regime, we prove an unconditional upper bound: optimal maintenance allocation satisfies $\kappa^* < 0.50$.
+For the subclass exhibiting smooth saturation with rate parameter $a \in [2,3]$---an empirically characterized efficiency frontier, not a universal constant---the optimum is further constrained to the 30--50\% band.

-The framework explicitly excludes systems near coding thresholds or with cooperative error mechanisms, where reliability exhibits sharp transitions.
-Characterizing such systems remains an open problem, likely requiring tools from the statistical mechanics of phase transitions.
+We motivate this functional form from two independent physical principles: Shannon error exponents bound the information-theoretic route, while thermodynamic dissipation bounds constrain the energy cost of error correction.
+Their convergence on the same exponential-saturation form provides a physics-based motivation for the preservation band.

-The preservation stiffness framework may extend to external oversight of complex systems.
-In forthcoming work~\cite{BrandesAlignment2025}, we explore whether human oversight of AI decisions faces an analogous bandwidth constraint; the connection remains conjectural but suggestive.
+The framework specifies falsifiable predictions.
+The unconditional bound $\kappa^* < 0.50$ can be refuted by any diminishing-returns system optimizing above 50\%.
+The conditional band $\kappa^* \in [0.30, 0.50]$ can be refuted by well-adapted systems (verifiably operating near the efficiency frontier) that optimize outside this range.
+The framework explicitly excludes systems near coding thresholds or with cooperative error mechanisms, where reliability exhibits sharp transitions; characterizing such systems remains an open problem, likely requiring tools from the statistical mechanics of phase transitions.

 The diagnostic power of $\mathcal{S}_\kappa$ extends beyond prediction to system design: measuring a system's position in the $(\kappa, \mathcal{S}_\kappa)$ plane immediately reveals whether it under- or over-invests in maintenance, providing actionable guidance for optimization.